 For my WPI IQP project, I went to Hangzhou, China where I was able to work with a Chinese company (similar to google classroom) to collect data and build them a prototype for an AI assistant that would help students improve their writing in preparation for the IELTS or TOEFL.

 The system architecture combines semantic-based embedding & algorithmic-based vectorization with RAG to assist large language model evaluation.
 I built a document ingestion pipeline that generates 2 different essay performance vectors.
-One is created using LLM preformance analysis then embedding through an embedding model and stored in a vector database for a similarity search.
-Each essay is also assigned a much shorter seperate vector that categorizes the essay using error counters and other more algorithmically based info to provide a more replicatable and consistent vector to counter the LLM-embedded version.
+One is created using LLM performance analysis then embedding through an embedding model and stored in a vector database for a similarity search.
+Each essay is also assigned a much shorter separate custom vectorization that categorizes the essay using error counters and other more algorithmically based info to provide a more consistent vector to counter the LLM-embedded version.
 When a user submits an essay, the system retrieves the most relevant rubric descriptors and exemplar responses based on essay performance according to both vectors before passing the grounded context into the LLM for scoring and feedback generation.
+I had to design and code the SQL database management and API calls for this.

 I implemented prompt engineering strategies to enforce rubric-aligned grading across four TOEFL criteria: task response, coherence and cohesion, lexical resource, and grammatical range and accuracy.
 The model outputs structured JSON containing predicted band scores, justification tied to retrieved rubric text, and targeted improvement recommendations which is then shown to the user.
 The goal is for this to reduce hallucination and ensures traceable evaluation logic.